 Leavenworth County tax lien foreclosure auctions are held annually to collect unpaid real estate taxes.
-This website will help you to understand the process and the research you will need to do if you are interested in purchasing property at a tax lien foreclosure auction.
-Information on mortgage foreclosures is not included in this site.
+The information below will help you to understand the process and the research you will need to do if you are interested in purchasing property at one of the County's tax lien foreclosure auctions.
+Information on mortgage foreclosures is not included.

-This site is provided by the Leavenworth County Counselor's Office for general information.
+This page is provided for general information.
 It is not intended as legal advice or as a complete statement of the law regarding tax lien foreclosures.
 The procedures described in this outline are subject to change at any time, without notice, depending upon changes in state law or County policies.
 It is your responsibility to determine and verify all information that you may need, or upon which you may rely, with respect to any property.

 Before the Auction